-- 1.3.3.1.1 In order to ensure a full understanding of the provisions for classifying mixtures, definitions of certain terms are required.
+24.1.3.3.1.1 In order to ensure a full understanding of the provisions for classifying mixtures, definitions of certain terms are required.
 These definitions are for the purpose of evaluating or determining the hazards of a product for classification and labelling, and are not intended to be applied in other situations such as inventory reporting.
-The intent of the definitions as drawn is to ensure that (a) all products within the scope of the Globally Harmonized System are evaluated to determine their hazards, and are subsequently classified according to the GHS criteria as appropriate; and (b) the evaluation is based on the actual product involved, i.e. on a stable product.
-If a reaction occurs during manufacture and a new product results, a new hazard evaluation and classification must take place to apply the GHS to the new product. - 1.3.3.1.2 Working definitions have been accepted for the following terms: substance, mixture, alloy (see Chapter 1.2 for other definitions and abbreviations used in the GHS).
+The intent of the definitions as drawn is to ensure that $\pm(a)$ all products within the scope of the Globally Harmonizsed System are evaluated to determine their hazards, and are subsequently classified according to the GHS criteria as appropriate; and $\pm(b)$ the evaluation is based on the actual product involved, i.e. on a stable product.
+If a reaction occurs during manufacture and a new product results, a new hazard evaluation and classification must take place to apply the GHS to the new product.

+25.1.3.3.1.2 Working definitions have been accepted for the following terms: substances, mixture, alloy (see Annex 1 Chapter 1.2 for other Definitions and Abbreviations used in the GHS).